A Homogeneous Catalog of Oscillating Solar-Type Stars Observed by the Kepler Mission and a New Amplitude Scaling Relation Including Chromospheric Activity: Acknowledgments

 \section{Acknowledgments}

+We are thankful to our anonymous referee for helpful comments that improved this manuscript.
 We thank Howard Isaacson for valuable input and comments on the paper.
 We gratefully acknowledge the tireless efforts of everyone involved with the \kepler mission.
 This work was supported by the National Aeronautics and Space Administration through the ADAP grant 80NSSC19K0597.
 M.S. is supported by the Research Corporation for Science Advancement through Scialog award No. 26080.
 M.S. also thanks the LSSTC Data Science Fellowship Program, which is funded by LSSTC, NSF Cybertraining Grant No. 1829740, the Brinson Foundation, and the Moore Foundation; her participation in the program has benefited this work.
 D.H. acknowledges support from the Alfred P. Sloan Foundation and the Australian Research Council (FT200100871).
 This research made use of \lkurve, a Python package for \kepler and \tess data analysis.

 Some of the data used in this paper were obtained at Keck Observatory, which is a private 501(c)3 non--profit organization operated as a scientific partnership among the California Institute of Technology, the University of California, and the National Aeronautics and Space Administration.
 The Observatory was made possible by the generous financial support of the W. M. Keck Foundation.
 The authors wish to recognize and acknowledge the very significant cultural role and reverence that the summit of Maunakea has always had within the Native Hawaiian community.
 We are most fortunate to have the opportunity to conduct observations from this mountain.